jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 ## Part 2: Display welcome message

-It doesn't hurt to greet the subject with a nice welcome message before the experiment starts.
-In the code below, some JavaScript is added to the blank page to display a message to the subject using the [jspsych-text](../plugins/jspsych-text.md) plugin.
+Let's greet the subject with a simple welcome message using the [jspsych-text](../plugins/jspsych-text.md) plugin.

-To walkthrough the example, I'll start by annotating the individual chunks of code.
-Then I'll show everything put together at the end.

 First, we create a block that uses the jspsych-text plugin and contains a simple string to show the subject.